-Each week’s demo session lasts a full 50-60 minutes, with all eight EMDR phases aiming – building on EMDR’s Standard Protocol – to demonstrate and explore the tight focus and structure of Attachment-Informed EMDR.
+Each week’s workshop is two hours, with (usually) a full 50-60 minute live session at its heart, demonstrating all eight EMDR phases as we explore the tight focus and structure of Attachment-Informed EMDR.

 It’s good if colleagues can commit to attendance in the longer term, helping create a safe context in which to explore what can be quite deep and challenging material.